blocklinklabs/arweaveai/README.md

 ## Overview

-AI Registry is a decentralized platform for hosting, discovering, and sharing AI models and datasets, built on Arweave's permanent storage and AO's decentralized computation infrastructure.
+Arweave AI Registry is a decentralized platform for hosting, discovering, and sharing AI models and datasets, built on Arweave's permanent storage and AO's decentralized computation infrastructure.
 The platform enables:

 - 🤖 Permanent, decentralized AI model hosting
 - 📊 Curated dataset management through ArDrive